 This really only takes about 60 seconds to make, and then allow for a bit of time for it to set up.
 Just pop everything in a blender and wiz away.
+(I’m using my Blendtec for this.
+If you don’t have one, and you love a good blender – think about investing in one).
 We start with a base of Hidden Valley Ranch mix, buttermilk or regular is fine, and add in fresh garlic, cilantro, lime juice, green salsa, and buttermilk.
 After all that is in there and it’s blended, feel free to add hot sauce to taste, if you like.

 When it’s done, pop it in the fridge to thicken and let those flavors develop.